 Head towards Tea Houses on high and walk across a bridge.
-A left and a right leads to CAUTION sign.
+A left and a right leads to a rock incline.
 Up 7 steps.
 Face left: the ridge!
 Secretly lift up corner rock at foot level.
 Remove quest box.
 Stamp your brochure, sign the logbook, and replace all, you clever fox.